Disney+ to make exclusive Middle East debut on OSN

 OSN’s majority shareholder is Kuwait’s largest listed investment company, Kuwait Projects Co (KIPCO).

-Reporting by Alexander Cornwell; Editing by Clarence Fernandez
+Reporting by Alexander Cornwell; editing by Clarence Fernandez